 As the old saying goes, “a man’s home is his castle”.
 Understandably, property owners and tenants are very attached to the home in which they live and feel a strong sense of pride over it.
 Disputes that may arise in the context of a house, condo, cottage, or other property, including disputes over noise, trespassing, boundary disputes, access to property, can become extremely contentious, time and energy consuming, and often require legal intervention to resolve.

 At Baker & Company, our highly experienced Toronto property dispute lawyers have been advising clients for more than 30 years.
 We provide proactive guidance and advice intended to effectively address property disputes before they escalate into major issues.
-Where such an approach is not effective, and an issue escalates to litigation, we will assertively advocate for your rights.
 We work hard to solve your problems so that you can enjoy your property.

 Property owners and tenants in Ontario have many rights.
 These include:

 If you feel as though any of these rights have been negatively impacted, or if you would like to talk to a lawyer about what you can do to protect your home and your land, contact Baker & Company.

 An encroachment takes place when a structure intrudes on or is built on someone else’s property.
 Common encroachments include fences, storage sheds, garages, additions to houses, and the like.
 In cottage country areas, encroachments can include pump houses, boathouses, guest houses, gazebos, and other similar structures.